WMQ-EMSI Workshop – Call for Proposals

-The Omohundro Institute and the University of Southern California-Huntington Library Early Modern Studies Institute are pleased to announce the eighth in a series of William and Mary Quarterly-EMSI workshops designed to identify and encourage new trends in understanding the history and culture of early North America.
+The Omohundro Institute and the University of Southern California-Huntington Library Early Modern Studies Institute are pleased to announce the ninth in a series of William and Mary Quarterly-EMSI workshops designed to identify and encourage new trends in understanding the history and culture of early North America and its wider world.

-Participants will attend a two-day meeting at the Huntington Library in San Marino, California (May 24–25, 2013) to discuss a precirculated essay-length portion of their current work in progress along with the work of other participants.
+Participants will attend a two-day meeting at the Huntington Library and USC (May 30–31, 2014) to discuss a precirculated chapter-length portion of their current work in progress along with the work of other participants.
 Subsequently, the convener will write an essay elaborating on the issues raised in the workshop for publication in the William and Mary Quarterly.
-The convener of this year’s workshop is Karen Ordahl Kupperman, New York University.
+The convener of this year’s workshop is Sarah Knott of Indiana University.

-Proposals for workshop presentations should include a brief abstract (250 words) describing the applicant’s current research project, an equally brief discussion of the particular methodological or historiographical issues they are engaging (which will be circulated to all participants along with the chapter or essay), and a short c.v.
+Proposals for workshop presentations should include a brief abstract (250 words) describing the applicant’s current research project, an equally brief discussion of the particular methodological, geographic, or historiographical issues they are engaging (which will be circulated to all participants along with the chapter or essay), and a short c.v.
 The organizers especially encourage proposals from midcareer scholars.
-Proposals may be submitted online at the conference Web site by October 31, 2012.
-All submissions will be acknowledged by email.
-Questions may be directed to Christopher Grasso, Editor, William and Mary Quarterly,at email@example.com.
+Materials should be submitted online at the conference website by October 28, 2013.

 The workshop will cover travel and lodging costs for participants.